SAP/sap-hana-compatibility-layer-for-mongodb-wire-protocol/README.md

 2. Clone the repository

-3. After cloning, enter the folder HANA_HWY and run:
+3. After cloning, enter the folder HANA_HWY and open the file /cmd/hanahwy/main.go.
+Then insert a connect string for a HANA Cloud instance on line 47.
+Do the same in file /internal/hana/hanapool.go on line 51.

+4. In the folder HANA_HWY run the following:

 ```
 make init